← All Posts

 Structuring the Story

-Raw data is not a presentation.
+Raw data isn't a presentation.
 You need a narrative.
-Here's a structure that works consistently:

 1. Start With the Headline (30 seconds)

 Open with the single most important thing about your business right now.
-Is it a growth trend?
-A new item performing above expectations?
-A seasonal opportunity coming up?
+A growth trend.
+A new item outperforming expectations.
+A seasonal opportunity on the horizon.
 Lead with the strongest point.

 "Our omni sales are up 12% year-over-year, driven by strong eCommerce growth and improved store instock."

 Don't bury the lead in a spreadsheet.
-State it clearly.
+State it.

 2. Show Performance (3-5 minutes)

 Walk through your sales data at a level appropriate for the meeting.
-For a weekly check-in, high-level numbers are fine.
-For a quarterly review, bring item-level detail.
+Weekly check-in?
+High-level numbers are fine.
+Quarterly review?
+Bring item-level detail.

 Key comparisons: